 Thank you for choosing Villanova University to continue your graduate education!
 You are making an investment in yourself that will pay significant dividends as we emerge from these challenging times.
-In preparing for the fall 2020 semester, we have some important updates to share.
+In preparing for the spring 2021 semester, we have some important updates to share.

-The University has prepared a Return to Campus website, which outlines the many aspects of Villanova’s plan for fall.
+The University has prepared a Return to Campus website, which outlines the many aspects of Villanova’s plan for spring.

-- For all programs (excluding HRD and MPA online), classes will begin on Monday, August 17, one week earlier than originally planned.
+- For all programs (excluding HRD and MPA online), classes will begin on Monday, January 25.

-- There will be no fall break this semester, and the last day of classes will be on Tuesday, November 24.
+- There will be no spring break this semester, and the last day of classes will be on Monday, May 3.
 HRD and online MPA will follow their normal schedules.
 Please review the academic calendar for important dates throughout the semester.